Louis Lafair

 Writer & Board Game Inventor

-Louis has published two award-winning board games, served as a National Student Poet, and spoken at a TEDx event.
-He graduated from Stanford University in 2018 and works as a Product Manager at Asana.
-He lives in a hobbit hole in Berkeley, California.
+Louis has published two award-winning board games, served as a National Student Poet, worked as a Product Manager, and spoken at a TEDx event.

 Writer